samiranberahaldia/Telecom-Churn/README.md

 # Telecom-Churn
-Identify causes of churns at Mobicom and recommend retention strategies
+Identify causes of churns at Mobicom and recommend retention strategies.

+In constrast to existing approaches, this data analysis technique is systamtic and fast.